Ashish013/FaceNet_TF-2.0/README.md

 which takes a toll on the predicted identity

 ## Do list:
+- [ ] Train on more data.
 - [ ] Add config.yml file to access the training parameters.
-- [ ] Train on more data.
-- [ ] Interface a GUI to the config file.
+- [ ] Develop a GUI to easily interface the model and config file.

 **Please feel free to PR and let me know if there are any errors !**
 ## Resources: